mochji/synapsea/README.md

 ## Notice

-While this software is released under the GNU GPL v3, I kindly request, that users refrain from using this framework for the creation of chatbots and AI-generated images without explicit permission.
+While this software is released under the GNU GPL v3, I kindly request that users refrain from using this framework for the creation of chatbots and AI-generated images without explicit permission.

 ## Table of Contents